Echelon Stride Review

 - Low horsepower

 - Short warranty

 Echelon Stride Treadmill - Key Specs:

 |Incline:||0 to 10%|

 |Weight Capacity:||300 LBS|

 |Dimensions:||n/a" L x n/a" W x n/a" H|

-- Short Warranty: With only 2 years on parts and electronics, the warranty on the Commercial 1750 is shorter than that of its key competitors.
+- Warranty: With only 1 year limited on parts and electronics, the warranty is shorter than that of its key competitors.

 This is yet another treadmill that’s tough to score, in that it’s great for a small segment of the market, but not up to par when you look at the big picture.
 It’s now a top contender as far as compact and stowable treadmills go, but it’s way down the list as far as the general market in the $1,200 – $2,000 treadmill segment goes.